HL7/fhir-exchange-routing-ig/input/pages/specification.md

 </div>
 <p></p>

-#### Scenario: Destination uses an Inbound Gateway Intermediary that in turn routes through another intermediary to deliver the exchange
+#### Scenario: Destination uses an inbound gateway Intermediary that in turn routes through another intermediary to deliver the exchange

-This scenario supports a situation where one or more additional "delegated" intermediaries--beyond the Inbound Gateway with with the originator directly interacts--is used to deliver a request to its ultimate destination.
+This scenario supports a situation where one or more additional "delegated" intermediaries--beyond the inbound gateway with with the originator directly interacts--is used to deliver a request to its ultimate destination.

 Below is the main flow of this scenario.